nodunayo/cv/README.md

 ### Pivotal Labs
 #### January 2014 - July 2015

-* Working as a Software Engineer and Agile Consultant in Pivotal Labs' London office
+* Software Engineer and Agile Consultant in Pivotal Labs' London office
 * Worked on the Cloud Foundry Data Services team for over a year

 ### Makers Academy